ipld/ipld/specs/codecs/dag-cosmos/typed_protobuf.md

 The above scheme provides a mechanism to provide rich type information to arbitrary protobuf objects stored in IPFS/Filecoin without requiring the reservation and registration of multicodec type byte prefixes for each individual type.
-This is necessary to provide generic IPLD integration for *any* Tendermint/Cosmos chain that abides by the below assumptions:
+This is necessary to provide generic IPLD integration for the transactions and state in *any* Tendermint/Cosmos chain that abides by the below assumptions:

+1. Protobuf encoding is used for the Tendermint transactions.
-1. IAVL or SMT are used as the state commitment data structure for the CosmosSDK app.
+2. IAVL or SMT are used as the state commitment data structure for the CosmosSDK app.
-2. Protobuf encoding is used for values stored in the IAVL or SMT state commitment data structures.
+3. Protobuf encoding is used for values stored in the IAVL or SMT state commitment data structures.